 It seems like our children are being taught too few moral values in school today.
 This has led to increased violence in schools as evidenced by the Columbine shootings in the United States a few years ago.
 Societies all around the world have been affected by manifestations of increased crime and disrespect for parents, teachers, elders, and other people in authoritative positions.
 Under the guise of separation of church and state, many people feel that any kind of teaching of religious moral values should not be done in the public school classroom.
 This being the case, it is worthwhile examining the utility of school extra-curricular activities as a vehicle for teaching moral values.
-Based on my experiences of teaching in a Thailand Catholic School, I will illustrate in this hub how moral values can be passed on to students in extra-curricular activities.
+Based on my experiences of teaching in a Thailand Catholic School, I will illustrate in this article how moral values can be passed on to students in extra-curricular activities.

 What Are the Extracurricular Activities in My School?

-As applied to my teaching in Thailand, extra-curricular activities include those sports and scholastic competitions, artistic person and group expressions, and acts of public service work which are conducted outside of the classroom.
+As applied to my teaching in Thailand, extra-curricular activities include those sports and scholastic competitions, artistic person and group expressions, and acts of public service work that are conducted outside of the classroom.
 In the Catholic all-girls elementary and secondary school where I taught, students were fortunate to have the opportunity to participate in the following extra-curricular activities:

 1. Music and Marching Band

 Starting in the first grade, students have the chance to learn how to play traditional Thai musical instruments such as the sueng, a plucked lute; the khim, a hammered dulcimer; and the taphon, a sacred barrel drum.
-During the visits of important guests to the school, these students are given the opportunity to showcase their talents.
+During the visits of important guests to the school, these students are allowed to showcase their talents.

 Beginning in the sixth grade, all students with talent in percussion and wind instruments are invited to join the school marching band.
 Every morning, selected members of the band play the national anthem and showcase their talents playing trombones, clarinets, saxophones, flutes, and drums in activities for Sports Day, Christmas, national holidays, and visits of guests to the school.